milutinke/awesome-ai-llm-development/README.md

 ## TODO:

-- [ ] Include a more advanced Prompt Engineering section
+- [ ] Include a more advanced Prompt Engineering section - WIP
-- [ ] Link additional resources
+- [ ] Link additional resources - WIP
 - [ ] Find and link code examples of Generative AI applications using LLMs and LLM AI Agents
 - [ ] Link more of similar/on-topic repositories
 - [ ] Expand the optional theoretical background section to include resources for learning ML in depth and better resources on how LLMs work under the hood